mitjmcc/mitjmcc.github.io/_pages/about.md

 I jumped into Technical Art after 3 years of doing it in my free time, joining a mobile games studio in 2021.

-I really enjoy being apart of online real-time VFX and Technical Art communities and building up other people with tutorials, tips and memes.
+I really enjoy being a part of online real-time VFX and Technical Art communities and building up other people with tutorials, tips and memes.